 The two simple granny hexagons are what form the chest and shoulders of the sweater.
 Once they're seamed in the back and shoulders, you'll add rows of granny stitch lengthen the sweater in Part 2.
 You'll also add longer sleeves, again with basic granny stitch (and some decreases if you'd like).
 Lastly in Part 3, you'll pop a basic rectangular hood on the top to make your crochet hexagon sweater extra comfy and work a simple border around all the sweater edges.

-Sounds pretty doable, doesn’t it?
+Sounds pretty doable, doesn't it?
 It is!
 I really love crochet patterns that look complex, but are actually made from creating simple shapes with basic techniques.
-(Check out my Urban Gypsy Boho Bag or my Cocoon Cardigan pattern if you do too!
+(Check out my free Urban Gypsy Boho Bag pattern if you do too!
 And this chunky crochet hexagon sweater pattern is what originally inspired the idea for my version.)

 If you've never crocheted a sweater before, the "Campfire Cardigan" would be a great pattern to start with.
 It's also VERY customizable if you enjoy tweaking patterns to suite your body.
 I've included notes in each section on how you can take simple steps to adjust the pattern to your liking.

-The yarn I used for this free crochet hexagon sweater pattern is new from Lion Brand and it’s called New Basic 175.
-It’s lightweight and soft and I love how it resembles roving yarn.
+The yarn I used for this free crochet hexagon sweater pattern is from Lion Brand and it's called New Basic 175.
+It's lightweight and soft and I love how it resembles roving yarn.
 Plus, how great are these colors?
-I’m usually terrified of choosing colors, but the options in this line of yarn coordinate quite effortlessly (even for me!)
-You can check out all the colors here.
+Unfortunately, New Basic has been discontinued since I first designed this sweater.
+Lion Brand Heartland, Red Heart Colorscapes and Premiere Yarns Aurora serve as good substitutes.

-If you’d like to puruse the entire pattern before you get started, you can check out Part 2 (here!) and Part 3 (here!)
-(Or purchase the ad-free, printable PDF of the complete pattern if you can’t wait that long! 😉 )
+If you'd like to peruse the entire pattern before you get started, you can check out Part 2 (here!) and Part 3 (here!)
+(Or purchase the ad-free, printable PDF of the complete pattern here on LoveCrafts.com or here on Etsy if you can't wait that long! 😉 )

 Please do not publish or share this pattern as your own.
 You may make items to sell with this pattern.
 In exchange, please link back to this post.
 Do NOT use my photos as your own sales photos.
 You can read my policies here.
 Now let’s make something awesome!